arijitsinha80/hid-sp18-405/swagger/cloudmesh/nlp/README.md

 # Reproducible Cloud and Big Data Rest Service with Swagger

 ## Acknowlegement:

 I cloned the repo owned by Pathan, Shagufta (hid-sp18-516) and learnt about the make file before I modified and created my own make file for this assignment

+## Important Note

+If one is using Ubuntu, please update docker before building the container for the service.

 ## Notes For Instructors

 This is the directory for reproducable Reset Service with Swagger.

 * The reproducibility can be achieved by using the Make file, one could either use it with docker container: